 The Festival gives its warmest thanks to those directors who have already taken Cannes' prizewinners to the:

-► OSCARS 2019: 11 films from Cannes were sent to the Academy this year to represent their countries of origin, and of the 9 currently selected in the category "Best Foreign Language Film", 5 are from the Competition: Shoplifters by Kore-Eda Hirokazu, Burning by Lee Chang-Dong, Capernaum by Nadine Labaki, Cold War by Pawel Pawlikovski and Ayka by Sergey Dvortsevoy.
+► OSCARS 2019: 11 films from Cannes were sent to the Academy this year to represent their countries of origin, and out of the five films nominated in the "Best Foreign Language Film" category, three received prizes at Cannes: Shoplifters by Kore-Eda Hirokazu, Capernaum by Nadine Labaki, and Cold War by Pawel Pawlikovski.

 Spike Lee's BlacKkKlansman, winner of the Grand Prix at Cannes, has received six nominations: Best Picture, Best Director, Best Supporting Actor for Adam Driver, Best Adapted Screenplay, Best Film Editing & Best Original Score.

 Cold War by Pavel Pawlikowski, winner of Best Director at Cannes, continues its impressive run with nominations in three categories at the Academy Awards: Best Foreign Language Film, Best Director and Best Cinematography.

 ► CÉSAR AWARDS 2019: 10 nominations for Gilles Lellouche's Sink or Swim (Le Grand Bain): Best Film, Best Director, Best Screenplay, Best Supporting Actor/Actress, Best Cinematography, Best Editing and Best Sound.

 Little Tickles (Les Chatouilles) by Andréa Bescond and Eric Métayer has been nominated five times, including the César for Best First Feature Film.

 In the "Best Foreign Film" category, we find four films that won prizes at Cannes: Shoplifters, Girl, Capernaum and Cold War.